 Your conclusion is what finishes off your blog post.
 It should quickly cover all of the points you went over in your article.
 You can even include another table of contents (some readers like to read the conclusion first before anything else).
 Its highly recommended that you put some effort into your conclusion instead of saying “thanks for the read, see ya later!”.
 Make sure the reader is satisfied, and ready to come back to your blog for more content.

 1. Use this section to wrap-up what you’re talking about: include a basic list of the sub-topics you covered and briefly go over what your post talked about.

 2. Make sure the reader is satisfied: Have you answered all the questions the reader might have had throughout the article?

 3. Offer additional resources at the end such as contact information, product information, or links to other posts (but try not to get too “sales-y”).

 4. Your conclusion should rectify everything your article talked about, and leave the reader feeling fulfilled by your work.

 In this article we talked about the different ways to step up your blog writing game, and gave you the skills required to write a blog post in under one hour.
+And this is without using Jasper or any other AI writing software.
 We talked about how to plan out your article in an organized fashion, and how to layout all of that information neatly.
 So what are you waiting for?
 Get out there and start writing!
 Being a good writer takes practice, and becoming an efficient writer is even harder.
 But with this guide, you should be able to reach that one hour mark in no time!